DefinitelyTyped/DefinitelyTyped/types/openui5/README.md

 # OpenUI5 Definitions - Important Usage Notes

+The type definitions for OpenUI5 - please make sure to read the important notes below!<br>
+The central entry point for everything about using TypeScript with UI5 is at [https://sap.github.io/ui5-typescript/](https://sap.github.io/ui5-typescript/).

 ## Work in Progress

 These definition files are <b>work in progress</b> and will be improved further.<br>